xeraa/vagrant-elastic-stack/readme.md

 # Elastic Stack in a Box

-This repository will install the [Elastic Stack](https://www.elastic.co/products) (Elasticsearch, Logstash, Kibana, and Beats) and optionally X-Pack.
+This repository will install the [Elastic Stack](https://www.elastic.co/products) (Elasticsearch, Logstash, Kibana, and Beats) and optionally start a trial of commercial features.
 You can either start from scratch and configure everything with [Vagrant and Ansible](#vagrant-and-ansible) or you can [download the final OVA image](#ova-image).